 The Potensic A20W is a step up from its camera-less stablemate, the A20 (read our Potensic A20 drone review for more on that one), but is still small enough to sit in the palm of a hand and weighs under 30 grams.
 It’s a hoot to fly and, what’s more, current UK drone regulations mean it doesn’t require registration with the Civil Aviation Authority (CAA) because it’s classified as a toy.

-- Browse more options in our pick of the best cheap drones for children and beginners
+- Browse more options in our pick of the best cheap drones for children

 - ... or take things up a notch with our general best drone ranking